How to use this document

 Next action.
 Document the incident-response plan, assign an owner, exercise it annually.
 The exercise does not need to be a full drill; a tabletop run-through with the board chair and the MSP account manager in the room is a meaningful first step.

-Scoring the answers
+Reading the answers

 Count the clean answers.